Department of Earth and

 Natural Resource Management at

-James Cook University, Cairns, Australia.
-He is currently a PhD
+James Cook University, Cairns, Australia, and a PhD in

-student in Biodiversity at the National Taiwan University in Taipei.
+Bioenvironmental Systems Engineering at the National Taiwan University